jialeilei/bbs/README.md

 # bbs
-it's a bbs whitch people share happly things with each other
+it's a bbs whitch people share happy things with each other